Public-Health-Scotland/technical-docs/Posit Infrastructure/Quick guide to your Posit Workbench session.md

 ## Who is this for?

-* Every user of the Posit Workbench, regardless of expertise level.
+* Every user of Posit Workbench, regardless of expertise level.
 * The information has been kept as basic as possible.

 ## What is this quick guide about?